 At the last, we realized that we needed to go for a registry manipulation which worked, in order to solve this problem.
 So if you’re too facing this error, here is how you can suppress it:

 Task Scheduler Access is denied.
 Error code 0x80070005

 Making mistakes while editing the Windows Registry could affect your system adversely.
 So be careful while editing registry entries and create a System Restore point before proceeding.

 1. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.

 2. In the left pane of Registry Editor, navigate here:

-3. Moving on, in the right pane of above-mentioned registry location, look for the registry DWORD (REG_DWORD) named EnableLinkedConnections and double click on it get this:
+3. Moving on, in the right pane of the above-mentioned registry location, look for the registry DWORD (REG_DWORD) named EnableLinkedConnections and double click on it to get this:

 Hope this helps, Good luck!

 Error 0x80070005 is rather ubiquitous and this code is also displayed in the following scenarios: